 Mr. Savikataaq: Thank you, Mr. Speaker.
-This is from the same document, Nunavut 3000, preliminary targets for 2023 build program.
-The plan is to build 360 units within Nunavut, which is short of the 428 that need to be done every summer to get to the 3,000 by 2030.
+This is from the same document, Nunavut 3000, preliminary targets for the 2023 build program.
+The plan is to build 360 units within Nunavut, which is short of the 428 that need to be done every summer to get to the 3,000 units by 2030.
 Arviat is supposed to get 20 public housing units and 20 affordable units.
-This was partially mentioned by the minister to Mr. Hickes there; affordable housing, which appears to be a new category.
+This was partially mentioned by the minister to Mr. Hickes there, affordable housing, which appears to be a new category.

-We know that for public housing units there is rent scale.
-On the bottom end it's \$60 a month if you're not working and on the top end, and these are maximums, is \$2,443.
+We know that there is a rent scale for public housing units.
+On the bottom end, it is \$60 a month if you're not working and on the top end, and these are maximums, is \$2,443.
 That is for public housing unit rents.

-I would like to ask the minister if these affordable houses are going houses that are rented.
-I'm about what affordable housing is.
-Houses that are rented or houses that can sold at a cheaper cost, but if affordable housing is for renting, is the rent going to be based close to what public housing units?
+I would like to ask the minister if these affordable houses are going to be houses that are rented.
+I'm not sure of whether affordable housing is houses that are rented or houses that can be sold at a cheaper cost, but if affordable housing is for renting, is the rent going to be based close to what public housing units are?
 Is it going to be higher?
 If we can just get an idea of what "affordable housing" means.
 Thank you, Mr. Speaker.